 Still there?
 Good.

-I work a few hours a week with my UU church.
-For the last several years we've hosted Tibetan Buddhist teachers several times a year.
-Much to my surprise, I've become very interested in Buddhism.
+I enjoy my local UU church, which has hosted Tibetan Buddhist teachers several times a year.
+Much to my surprise, I've become pretty interested in Buddhism.
 The Tibetan Buddhist teachers I've met seem so happy, peaceful and content.
 I want more of that in my life, and have been reading texts, attending teachings and meditating for the last few years.
 I'm calmer and more content because of it.

-I also play with a string quartet (or sometimes a trio, depending on who's available).
-We play weddings, dinner parties and the like.
-It's tons of fun and even brings in a few bucks here and there.
-I love Celtic music, and play some fiddle tunes myself.
+I play some violin/fiddle, though not as often as I'd like. love Celtic music, and play some fiddle tunes myself.
 I'd love to have a Celtic music jam around here, but no luck yet.

 I've been divorced for a gadzillion years and am pretty used to being on my own.
 Still, it would be nice to find someone special to share my life.
 Who knows what will happen next?
 Anything is possible.
 We never know what life has in store for us, just around the next bend.